 - final, approved dissertation submitted in ETD Administrator

 In preparation for the submission of a dissertation, degree candidates should consult the PhD Dissertation Formatting Guide and Formatting Templates early and often for assistance with the formatting of their work.
 Formatting will likely take longer than you anticipate, so please set yourself up for success by following the formatting guideless for your own document early in the process or using the dissertation template provided.

-Starting with the Spring 2022 term, we will pilot one-on-one formatting support via Zoom for PhD students with our Dissertation and Thesis Graduate Fellow.
+One-on-one formatting support is available via Zoom for PhD students with our Dissertation and Thesis Graduate Fellow.
 The Graduate Fellow is available to meet with students who have formatting questions, need technical support in Word, or just for peace of mind before a deposit appointment.
 Students can book an appointment directly with the Graduate Fellow at: https://calendly.com/elwebb/graduatefellow.